damachad/42_cub3d/README.md

 - Checker for other elements besides the map (textures and colors);

 Graphics:
-- Problem identifying right texture at each cube's limits (horizontal and vertical wall collisions return very close distances);
+- Create struct for wall collision calculations;
 - Fisheye correction not working perfectly;

 ## Links: